steqeq/0000/docs/reference/rocmcc/rocmcc.md

 | -fgpu-rdc/-fno-gpu-rdc | Generates relocatable device code, also known as separate compilation mode |

 ## AMD Optimizations for Zen Architectures
+The CPU compiler optimizations described in this chapter originate from the AMD Optimizing C/C++ Compiler (AOCC) compiler.
+They are available in ROCmCC if the optional rocm-llvm-alt package is installed.
+The user’s interaction with the compiler does not change once rocm-llvm-alt is installed.
+The user should use the same compiler entry point, provided AMD provides high-performance compiler optimizations for Zen-based processors in AOCC.